Gylleus/citygen/README.md

 To define the protrusion of areas we can either give the system a height map of different areas, such that for example red areas should have a Z value of 2.
 Areas containing the red element will then be protruded accordingly.
 Another variant I am considering is just to ignore the protrusion and replacement parts during rule generation and instead handle them dynamically during the building generation process, but this might lead to an unintuitive user experience.

+It is worth noting that all grammar needs to start with a decompose rule into the starting shape for the facade to go down in dimensionality from 3D to 2D.

 # Splitting

 When splitting we have to decide if we want to do it on the X or Y axis.
 To do this I chose to split on the axis that involves the most amount of splits.
 If splitting an area on the X axis would result in 6 subareas and the Y axis 3 subareas then the X axis will be chosen.
 In the ideal case one axis will have 0 splits available and we can be certain that the other axis is the right one.
 If the region can not be split neither on X or Y and it does not simply contain one terminal region then the facade layout will be regarded as faulty and the rule generation will terminate.